Yank, the Army Weekly: Trimmingham letter

-The magazine's April 28, 1944 edition included a letter from a black corporal, Rupert Trimmingham, complaining that white German prisoners of war were being treated with more respect than black American soldiers.
+The magazine's April 28, 1944, issue included a letter from a black corporal, Rupert Trimmingham, complaining that white German prisoners of war in the United States were being treated with more respect than black American soldiers.
 The reaction to the letter was strong and immediate.
 In a follow-up letter published 28 July 1944, Trimmingham said that he had received 287 letters, 183 from whites, supporting his position.
 The editors reported that Yank had received "a great number of comments from GIs, almost all of whom were outraged by the treatment given to the corporal."
 The same year, the letter inspired a short story by Robert E. McLaughlin, "A Short Wait between Trains," and in 1945, a one-act play by Ruth Moore.

 Artists and photographers

 Sketch artists such as Robert Greenhalgh, Victor Kalin and Howard Brodie worked on the magazine, which also featured the "G.I.
 Joe" cartoons by Dave Breger and the Sad Sack cartoons by Sgt.
 George Baker.
-The cartoons of Bil Keane of Family Circus were featured in "Yank," and artist and author Jack Coggins spent over two years with the publication, first in New York, then in London, producing illustrations and articles in more than 24 issues.
+Yank also featured cartoons by Bil Keane, who would later create The Family Circus, and artist and author Jack Coggins spent over two years with the publication, first in New York, then in London, producing illustrations and articles in more than 24 issues.
 John Bushemi was a photographer, who photographed the Pacific War and provided covers for Yank.

 Revival

 In 2014, the 1st Stryker Brigade Combat Team, 1st Armored Division, Fort Bliss, Texas, revived Yank as the official publication for the brigade.
-Each cover of the 1/1 Yank features Soldiers from the brigade recreating a cover photo from the original Yank magazine.
+Each cover of the 1/1 Yank features soldiers from the brigade recreating a cover photo from the original Yank magazine.